canorbal/ComputeGraph/README.md

    4) Reduce

    This operation is similar to Map but it is called for rows which have the same keys.
-These rows are united in a list and then passing to reducer.
+These rows are united in a list and then passed to reducer.
 Reduce works for O(n) if rows are sorted by required keys so input sequence of dicts should be sorted.